sebkraemer/100-days-of-code/resources.md

 # Additional Resources on the #100DaysOfCode

 ## Other resources
+1. 100daysofcode-golang with a nice diagram of different Golang topics/projects to cover: https://github.com/sahuvikramp/100daysofcode-golang
 1. [CodeNewbie - #100DaysOfCode Slack Channel](https://codenewbie.typeform.com/to/uwsWlZ)

 ## Books (both coding and non-coding)